braice/MuMuDVB/doc/README.txt

 Asking MuMuDVB to generate SAP announces
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For sending SAP announces you have to add `sap=1` to your config file.
-The other parameters concerning the sap announces are documented in the `doc/README_CONF` file.
+The other parameters concerning the sap announces are documented in the `doc/README_CONF.txt` file (link:README_CONF.html[HTML version]).

 Configuring the client to get the SAP announces
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~